lillilli/url_minificator/README.md

 # URL Minifier

-Example project.

 ## Service description

-This service is analog of сlck.ru.
+This service is analog of [сlck.ru](https://clck.ru/).
 He generates short url from the specified, and redirect to full url when someone requested short url.
 This service is a test project.

 ### Language and libares

-Language: Golang.
+Language: Go.
-Libares: no.
+Librares: no.

-### Service problems
+### TODO

 - hash algorithm collisions
 - scaling